-The interest rate on advance levied by banks comprises ‘Base Rate’ of the respective bank and ‘Spread’ over the base rate decided by the banks Board.
-Though ‘Base Rate’ is constant for computation of interest on all advances, the ‘Spread’ over base rate varies on each category of advances depending upon tenure of loan, risk profile attached to type of advance.
+The interest rate on advance levied by banks comprises the BPLR, Base rate, MCLR rate, or external benchmarks like Repo-linked lending of the respective bank, and the ‘Spread’ over the cost of lending is decided by the bank’s Board.
+The determination of ‘Spread’ varies on each category of advance depending upon the tenure of the loan, and the risk profile attached to the type of advance.

 - In case of advance made against customer’s own deposit in the same bank.

-- Loans and advances made under ‘Interest Subvention Scheme’ where the banks claim the subsidy from the Government.
+- Loans and advances are made under the Interest Subvention Scheme’ where the banks claim the subsidy from the Government.

 Determination of ‘Spread’ charged to a customer:

-Spread can be defined as the difference between base rate and the rate charged to the customer on loans and advances.
-In the other words it can be called as profit margin decided by the bank on specific type of advance based on loan pricing policy, credit risk and tenor of advance.
-The decision of increasing the spread on account of credit risk profile should be supported by full-fledged risk profile review of the borrower.
+Interest rate spread is the interest rate charged by banks on loans to customers minus the interest rate paid by banks for demand, time, or savings deposits.
+Thus, the net interest rate spread refers to the difference in the borrowing and lending interest rates for banks and other financial institutions.
+Hence, the net interest rate spread is a profit margin decided by a bank on its lending.
+In the other words, Spread can be called the ‘profit margin’ decided by the bank on the specific type of advance based on loan pricing policy, credit risk, and tenor of advance.
+The decision of increasing the spread on account of the credit risk profile should be supported by a full-fledged risk profile review of the borrower.
 The change in tenor premium should not be borrower specific.
 Every bank has the right to adopt its own policy on deciding components of spread.
 The range of spread decided on different categories of advances shall be approved by the Board of the bank.
-It is mandatory on the part of concerned bank to spell out the rationale for and range of the spread for various categories of borrowers.
-It is also mandatory on the part of the banks that the pricing policy should reveal the delegation power of powers in respect of loan pricing.
-The spread decided by the bank must be consistent with its internal pricing policy and same should be made available for supervisory review/scrutiny of RBI as and when required.
+It is mandatory on the part of the concerned bank to spell out the rationale for and range of the spread for various categories of borrowers.
+It is also mandatory on the part of the banks that the pricing policy should reveal the delegation of power of powers in respect of loan pricing.
+The spread decided by the bank must be consistent with its internal pricing policy and the same should be made available for supervisory review/scrutiny of RBI as and when required.

-- The spread charged to an existing borrower should not be increased except on account of deterioration in the credit risk profile of the customers or change in the tenor premium.
+- The spread charged to an existing borrower should not be increased except on account of deterioration in the credit risk profile of the customers or a change in the tenor premium.

-- The decision of increasing the spread on account of credit risk profile should be supported by a full-fledged risk profile review of the borrower.
+- The decision of increasing the spread on account of the credit risk profile should be supported by a full-fledged risk profile review of the borrower.

-The above norms under additional guidelines on interest rate on advance are effective from one month after RBI Circular dated 19.01.2015
+The above norms under additional guidelines on the interest rate on advance are effective from one month after RBI Circular dated 19.01.2015